 - The correct format and topic (see above) must be selected to ensure correct scoring.
 The content of the abstract must be topic-related.

 - All acronyms/abbreviations must be written in full when used for the first time (e.g. American Heart Association (AHA)).

 - Acronyms/abbreviations may be used after defining them first.

 - Trade names cannot be mentioned in the title.
 However, trade names in brackets will be accepted in the body of the text.

 - Abstracts must meet international ethical standards.
 An ethical statement will be requested during the submission process.

-- Descriptive Works and Research Studies abstracts can only be submitted for the SESAM Seville 2021 Annual Meeting if they have not been previously published or presented.
+- Descriptive Works and Research Studies abstracts can only be submitted for the SESAM Seville 2022 Annual Meeting if they have not been previously published or presented.
 This requirement will be confirmed during the submission process.
-Workshops do not have to fulfil this requirement.

 - It is the intent of SESAM to provide high-quality sessions focused on educational content that is free from commercial influence or bias.
 Thus, the submitting author of an abstract is requested to declare any potential conflicts of interest for all authors during the submission process.